-- Minimum 2.0 cumulative grade point average; - Minimum raw scores of 24 on Judgment and Comprehension (reading), 36 on Academic Aptitude, and 42 on Natural Science on the Practical Nursing Entrance Exam and; - Minimum score of 23 on the Health Related Math Exam.
+- Minimum 2.0 cumulative grade point average; - Minimum raw scores of 24 on Judgment and Comprehension (reading), 36 on Academic Aptitude and 42 on Natural Science on the Practical Nursing Entrance Exam and; - Minimum score of 23 on the Health Related Math Exam. - Completion of the TABE.